-Taking part in regular exercise boosts both our physical and mental wellbeing.
-While some of us prefer a solo fitness regime, as it enables us to keep on track and stay focused.
-Others enjoy working out with a partner.
+While some prefer a solo fitness regime, as it enables us to keep on track and stay focused, others enjoy working out with a partner.
 This is because it helps them to stay motivated during a workout, boosts their overall performance and they often feel they have more fun.

-Read on to discover how having a buddy can help make workouts for the both of you more effective and enjoyable:
+Read on to find out how having a buddy can help make workouts for the both of you more effective and enjoyable:

-Finding your fitness partner in crime is the perfect excuse to engage in a bit of healthy competition, neither of you will want to fall behind during your workout, so it can be that added boost you both need to keep going and reach new limits.
+Finding your fitness partner-in-crime is an excellent excuse to engage in a bit of healthy competition.
+Neither of you will want to fall behind during your workout, so it can be that added boost that will help you keep going and reach new heights.

 While it’s important to make sure you get a killer workout in, it’s also just as vital to have fun.
-Exercising alone can get a little lonely, so with a partner you’ll be able to share both the good and the tough times with a smile on your faces.
-Plus, combining training with having a bit of banter makes things even more enjoyable!
+Exercising by yourself can get a little lonely, so with a partner you’ll be able to share both the good and the tough times with a smile on your faces.
+Plus, combining training with having a bit of chat and banter makes things even more enjoyable!

-Occasionally, we may shy away from trying out that new class we’ve always fancied or that area in the gym we’ve found intimidating and shied away from.
+Occasionally, we may shy away from trying out that new class we’ve always fancied or that area in the gym we’ve found intimidating and been nervous to approach.
 But with a workout partner on board, you’ll both be able to support one another, learn new things and step out of each other’s comfort zones.

 If you’re thinking of going the extra mile with your weight training, a friend can help ‘spot’ you through those last couple of tough reps at the end of your set.
 Having someone else around when you’re lifting heavy weights also makes your workout a lot safer and keeps you both injury free.

-It can be incredibly easy to make excuses not to visit the gym, especially if you’re going to on your own.
-But you’re more likely to be more committed to attending with your fitness buddy and may even feel guilty about not turning up and letting them down, which should lead you to keeping up with your regular workouts.
+It can be incredibly easy to make excuses not to visit the gym.
+This is especially true if you’re going on your own.
+You are, however, much more likely to keep going if you’ve got a workout buddy.
+This is because you may feel guilty about not turning up and letting them down.
+This could help you keep going with your regular workouts.

-Sometimes, all we need is a little bit of encouragement to help us push out that last rep, run that bit faster, go the extra mile, or hang in there for another minute, all for the kudos that your partner’s “well done”, high-five or pat on the back brings you.
-Having a workout partner can help inspire you to keep going and getting even better.
+Sometimes, all we need is a little bit of encouragement to help us push out that last rep, run that bit faster, go the extra mile, or hang in there for another minute, all for the kudos that your workout partner’s “well done”, high-five or pat on the back brings with it.
+Having a workout partner can help inspire you to keep going and get even better.